VarboxInternational/docs/activity-log.md

 <a name="admin-interface"></a>
 ## Admin Interface

-Before you learn about logging activity inside a [VarBox](/) application, you should know that there's already a section in the admin from where you can manage all your activity logs.
+Before you learn about logging activity inside a Varbox application, you should know that there's already a section in the admin from where you can manage all your activity logs.

-You can find the activity log section inside [Admin -> Access Control -> Activity](/docs/{{version}}/activity-interface).
+You can find the activity log section inside **Admin -> Access Control -> Activity**.
 Feel free to explore all available options this section offers.

 ![Activity List](/docs/{{version}}/activity-list.png)